 Safari by bike at Hell’s Gate National Park

-For one epic adventure in Kenya, go on safari through Hell’s Gate National Park on a bike, I absolutely loved it.
+For one epic adventure in Kenya, go on a safari through Hell’s Gate National Park on a bike, it is sensational.
 This is one of the only safaris in Africa without predators so it’s safe to go cycling there.
 It stands to reason that the setting of Hell’s Gate National Park and Pride Rock was a big inspiration for the Disney blockbuster, The Lion King.

 There were so many zebras playing along the open savannah with impalas and gazelles bounding across the road.
 The giraffes, elands and buffalos grazed slowly whilst the warthog families could be seen trotting along in line behind each other.
 Be careful of the Vervet Monkeys at the lunch spot, I had an incident as one jumped down from a tree onto my apple.
 Not sure who was more scared?